 An ambassador program is a type of marketing campaign where you enlist the help of influential members to expand brand awareness.
 We are seeing more and more of this in the business world with influencer marketing, and you can translate it directly over to your nonprofit.
 A great example of a successful ambassador program is the DallasHR Ambassador Program.
 With their ambassador program, there’s been a sharp increase in member participation in DallasHR activities.

 There are many benefits to establishing an ambassador program for your nonprofit, especially for a new organization.
-You are creating a unified brand vision, founding a mentorship program, maintaining membership, and increasing the visibility of your organization.
+You are creating a unified brand vision, boosting possibilities for membership renewal, increasing the visibility of your organization, and putting a spotlight on your most vital members.
 Ambassadors help turn strangers into members!

 You are an ambassador already because you are a leader in your organization.
 Ambassadors are not only influencers on social media with millions of followers, they are goodwill representatives of what your organization is all about.
 Also, you probably use every opportunity to talk about what you do and what your impact is, whether it's with potential new members or with the chamber of commerce.
 Getting outside influencers and chamber ambassadors involved helps strengthen your message.